CAMBRIDGE BRASS BAND

 The medieval walled town of Le Quesnoy was occupied by the German Army in

-the first week of World War I. The town was liberated by the New Zealand Division on 4 November 2018 in what has been described as a
+the first week of World War I. The town was liberated by the New Zealand Division on the 4th of November 2018 in what has been described as a

 ‘text book’ infantry battle as they surrounded the town and forced the surrender of the garrison.
 The New Zealanders refused to